Conviction Overturned for Widow of Murdered Vionic Founder Phillip Vasyli

 On Oct.
 1, 2015, a Bahamian jury found Donna Vasyli guilty of Phillip Vasyli’s murder.
 The decision came unanimously, after a four-hour deliberation, reports had said.
 In November 2015, she was sentenced to 20 years in prison.

 Bahamian authorities told Footwear News at the time that Donna Vasyli had been detained as a person of interest shortly after the discovery.
-She was charged with the murder on March 30 and was held at the Bahamas Department of Correctional Services before being granted bail on July 31.
+She was charged with the murder on March 30, 2015 and was held at the Bahamas Department of Correctional Services before being granted bail in July of that same year.

-Donna Vasyli had made several attempts at receiving bail before the trial, which began on Sept.
-10. According to Bahamian Court of Appeals records, her lawyers had cited her ailing health, among other concerns, as grounds for bail.
+Donna Vasyli had made several attempts at receivinge bail before the trial.
+According to Bahamian Court of Appeals records, her lawyers had cited her ailing health, among other concerns, as grounds for bail.